-Annual Northern Ontario Tourism Summit
+Annual Northern Ontario Tourism Summit:

-This expansion of the traditional NOTO Conference is an opportunity for operators to gain valuable insight on tourism-based business matters.
+With the support of Tourism Northern Ontario, this expansion of the traditional NOTO Conference is an opportunity for operators to gain valuable insight on tourism-based business matters.
 Workshops, industry speakers, Government Ministers, Allied Tradeshow, and evening entertainment make the Summit both fun & educational.
 For more information on our upcoming event contact our office.

 The 2019 Northern Ontario Tourism Summit will be held in Timmins!
 Check back with us or subscribe to our mailing list on our front page to receive all the details.